tangentsoft/pidp8i/HACKERS.md

 will be sync'd back to the repository on tangentsoft.com if you're online at the time.

-If you're working offline, Fossil will still do the checkin, but you'll be able to sync with the central repoisitory once you get back online.
+If you're working offline, Fossil will still do the checkin locally, and it will sync up with the central repoisitory after you get back online.
 It is best to work on a branch when unable to use Fossil's autosync feature, as you are less likely to have a sync conflict when attempting to send a new branch to the central server than in attempting to merge